ohnoize/fullstack-project/README.md

 # Shed App - Full Stack Project

-An app for the serious musician to log their practicing hours, track different subjects they practice, and set up goals for themselves.
+An app for the practicing musician to log their hours, track different practice subjects, and set up goals.

 Demo at https://main.d3k7j0mq4yzbfz.amplifyapp.com/